aptos-labs/aptos-indexer-processor-example/README.md

+> [!IMPORTANT]
+>
+> The latest Indexer SDK examples are no longer available in this repository.
+Please refer to the following links:
+>
+> - [aptos-indexer-processor-sdk/examples](https://github.com/aptos-labs/aptos-indexer-processor-sdk/tree/main/examples) - Find up-to-date examples for using the Indexer SDK.
+> - [aptos-indexer-processors-v2](https://github.com/aptos-labs/aptos-indexer-processors-v2) - Access the latest core Aptos processors.

 # :sparkles: Quickstart Guide on Aptos Indexer SDK
 In this guide, we’re going to walk you through all the steps involved with creating a basic events processor in Rust to track events on the Aptos blockchain.
 At the end of this guide, you’ll be able to run the events processor and customize